JulienBacquart/MTW-MeSH-wiki/Home.md

 ## MTW Stack

-Development of MTW has been possible thanks to other open source projects, notably:
+Development of MTW has been possible thanks to many other open source projects, notably:

 * Apache Jena & Apache Jena Fuseki
 * Flask & Jinja2